Nyxoah's DREAM Pivotal Study Data Published In The Journal Of Clinical Sleep Medicine

 The publication reveals new data on device usage and patient satisfaction that was not included in the Company's previous announcements.
 These additional findings show that nightly device usage was greater than 4 hours in more than 70% of nights in 84.3% of participants completing diary entries in the 3 months preceding the 12-month visit.
 Overall, the device was used over 70% of the nights by 85.9% of the participants.

 The publication also reports 90% of patients expressed satisfaction with the therapy.
-Additionally, data shows that a patient's snoring score1 was reduced from 83.5% at baseline to 30.4% at 12 months.
+Additionally, data shows that a patient's snoring score[1] was reduced from 83.5% at baseline to 30.4% at 12 months.

 The publication included previously announced data demonstrating that the study achieved its co-primary endpoints of 12-month AHI responder rate, per the Sher criteria, and Oxygen Desaturation Index (ODI) responder rate, both on an Intent-To-Treat (ITT) basis.
 In the DREAM U.S. pivotal study, 115 patients received the Genio® implant and were included in the safety analysis.
 These patients had a mean AHI of 28.0, mean ODI of 27.0 and mean body mass index of 28.5 at baseline.
 At 12 months, 73 subjects were determined to be AHI responders, per the Sher criteria*, resulting in an ITT AHI responder rate of 63.5% (p=0.002), and 82 subjects were determined to be ODI responders, resulting in an ODI responder rate of 71.3% (p<0.001).
 Safety results were in line with other neuromodulation therapies, with 11 serious adverse events, or SAEs, in ten subjects resulting in an SAE rate of 8.7%.
 Out of the 11 SAEs, three were device related, and there were three explants.